DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/3_routine_analysis.md

 all of their old samples again to GrCh38.
-The most popular method for aligning short read data to the reference human genome is "BWA-MEM" (a Burrows-Wheeler transformation aligner) [@Li2009Fast].
+The most popular method for aligning short read data to the reference human genome is "BWA-MEM" (a Burrows-Wheeler transformation aligner)
+{% cite Li2009Fast }.
 BWA-MEM was used to align sequencing data in this study to GrCh37 \[subsec:text\_alignment\] (for an example usage see page ).

 ## Read adaptor trimming